Ant-C-tech/kottans-frontend/README.md

 #### Practical task

 Unfortunately, I have spent too much time for this task.
 Let's accelerating!
+I want to thanks Bohdan Kovalchuk for his review.
+It made me thought again about many aspects of my code.
+I formerly worked as an engineer and I good undestanding how it is boring to check students works.
+But for me I think this code review was the most important part of this course.
+Now I understand why nobody wants to work with people without experience.
+Bohdan made greate job.
 [Demo](https://ant-c-tech.github.io/-7-Document-Object-Model-Practice/)

+---

+## Building a Tiny JS World (pre-OOP)

 ---